aufau/SaberMod/README.rst

 LCC 4.1 is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser and David R. Hanson, and available under a non-copyleft license.
-You can find it in code/tools/lcc/COPYRIGHT.
+You can find it in ``code/tools/lcc/COPYRIGHT``.
 LCC version bundled with this SDK comes from ioquake3 and it has been slightly modified by its developers.

-Some files in `assets` directory are modified assets from the original, non-free JK2 1.04 release and licensed under *JK2 Editing Tools 2.0* EULA.
+Some files in ``assets`` directory are modified assets from the original, non-free JK2 1.04 release and licensed under *JK2 Editing Tools 2.0* EULA.